djangocon/2021.djangocon.us/_pages/sponsors-information.md

 ## What Is DjangoCon US?

-This October, more than 500 people from the Django community will join us online for three days of talks and tutorials{% comment %}, and code sprints {% endcomment %}.
+This October, the Django community will gather together online for two days of talks{% comment %}more than 500 people from the Django community will join us online for two days of talks and tutorials, and code sprints {% endcomment %}.
 There is no better place to recruit Django developers than at DjangoCon US!

 Sponsoring DjangoCon US can help you: